evyncke/opsec-probe-attribution/draft-ietf-opsec-probe-attribution.md

 # Security Considerations {#security}

-It is expected that only researchers with good intentions will use these techniques, which will simplify and reduce the time to identify probes across the Internet.
+This document proposes simple techniques for probe attribution.
+It is expected that only ethical researchers would use them, which would simplify and reduce the time to identify probes across the Internet.
+In fact, these techniques could be used by anyone, malicious or not, which means that the information obtained cannot be blindly trusted.
+Using these techniques should not mean that a probe can be trusted.
+Instead, it should be considered as a solution for third parties to potentially understand the origin and context of such probes.
+This solution is not perfect but it provides a way for probe attribution, which is better than no solution at all.

-This information is provided to identify the source and intent of specific probes, but there is no authentication possible for the inline information.
-Therefore, a malevolent actor could provide false information while conducting the probes, so that the action is attributed to a third party.
+The probe attribution is provided to identify the source and intent of specific probes, but there is no authentication possible for the inline information.
+Therefore, a malevolent actor could provide false information while conducting the probes, or spoof them, so that the action is attributed to a third party.
 In that case, not only would this third party be wrongly accused, but it might also be exposed to unwanted solicitations (e.g., angry emails or phone calls, if the malevolent actor used someone else's email address or phone number).
 As a consequence, the recipient of this information cannot trust it without confirmation.
 If a recipient cannot confirm the information or does not wish to do so, it should treat the flows as if there were no probe attribution.
+Note that using the probe attribution do not create a new DDoS vector since there is no expectation that third parties would automatically confirm the information obtained.

 As the Probe Description URI is transmitted in the clear and as the Probe Description File is publicly readable, Personally Identifiable Information (PII) should not be used for email address and phone number; a generic / group email address and phone number should be preferred.
+Also, the Probe Description File could contain malicious data (e.g., links) and therefore should not be blindly trusted.

 # IANA Considerations {#iana}